soldasim/BOSS.jl/docs/src/docs.md

 TuringBI
 ```

-The `SamplingMLE` model fitter preforms MLE estimation by sampling the parameters from their priors and maximizing the posterior probability over the samples.
+The `SamplingMAP` model fitter preforms MAP estimation by sampling the parameters from their priors and maximizing the posterior probability over the samples.
 This is a trivial model fitter suitable for simple experimentation with BOSS.jl and/or Bayesian optimization.
-A more sophisticated model fitter such as `OptimizationMLE` or `TuringBI` should be used to solve real problems.
+A more sophisticated model fitter such as `OptimizationMAP` or `TuringBI` should be used to solve real problems.

 ```@docs
-SamplingMLE
+SamplingMAP
 ```

-The `RandomMLE` model fitter samples random parameter values from their priors.
+The `RandomMAP` model fitter samples random parameter values from their priors.
 It does NOT optimize for the most probable parameters in any way.
 This model fitter is provided solely for easy experimentation with BOSS.jl and should not be used to solve problems.

 ```@docs
-RandomMLE
+RandomMAP
 ```

 ## Acquisition Maximizer